 The lens is an eye of a camera that directs light to a digital sensor.
 There are two categories of camera lenses.
 Prime lenses have fixed lens focal length, making them faster, sharper and lightweight.

 Zoom lenses allow different focal lengths making them more flexible but not as fast.
 They contain more glass, which aids in their flexibility, but they also tend to be bigger and heavier than prime lenses.
-However, zoom lenses are basically an all in one lens which is why these types of lenses are a smart choice in all video works, especially if you are on a budget.
+However, zoom lenses are basically all-in-one lenses which is why these types of lenses are a smart choice in all video works, especially if you are on a budget.

 The Importance Of A Good Camera Lens

 Stanley Kubrick had a strong background in photography.
-He had his own equipment that allowed him to have his own workflow and esthetics.
+He had the equipment that allowed him to have his workflow and aesthetics.
 Lenses should uplift your story and if you make a good choice your audience will experience exactly what you intended.

 Now let’s look at some great choices out there.

-If you are looking to purchase the best lens for filmmaking for under $1000, take a look at these prime and zoom lenses that I think would be perfect for filmmakers and visual artists of any kind, including photographers, on a budget.
+If you are looking to purchase the best lens for filmmaking for under $1000, take a look at these cheap prime and zoom lenses that I think would be perfect for filmmakers and visual artists of any kind, including photographers, on a budget, Lets’ answer the questions on what lenses you need for filmmaking below.

 This is an overall great prime lens.